CodeMuz/os_laravel_profilepage/README.md

-# A Profile page created with love using Laravel.
-With pages for work, contact and about.
+### A profile website created with love using Laravel.
+####With pages for work, contact and about.

 [![Build Status](https://travis-ci.org/CodeMuz/laravel-profile-page.svg?branch=master)](https://travis-ci.org/CodeMuz/laravel-profile-page)

-To setup the app locally for development I recommend choosing one of the following environments:
+To setup the app locally for development I first recommend choosing one of the following environments:

 Option 1 (with virtual machine and great for sharing) :+1: